pbartela/tour-planner/.ai/tour-list-view-implementation-plan.md

 ## 9. Conditions and Validation
 - **Authentication**: The `index.astro` page should perform a server-side check for an active user session.
 If no session exists, it must redirect to `/auth/signin`.
 - **Empty List**: The `TourList.tsx` component checks if `data.data.length === 0` after a successful API fetch.
 If true, it renders the `EmptyState` component.
-- **New Activity**: The `TourCard.astro` component checks the `hasNewActivity` boolean prop.
+- **New Activity**: The `TourCard.tsx` component checks the `hasNewActivity` boolean prop.
 If true, it renders a visual indicator element.

 ## 10. Error Handling
 - **API/Network Errors**: If the `useTourList` hook returns `isError: true`, the `TourList.tsx` component will render a user-friendly error state.
 This state should include a message like "Failed to load tours" and a "Retry" button that calls the `refetch` function provided by the `useQuery` result.